lbarazza/Banana-Collector/README.md

 [Windows (64-bit)](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)

-and place the unzipped file in the root of the project folder.
-Then, move into the project directory and create a virtual environment to contain all of the dependencies.
+Place the unzipped file in the root of the project folder and then move it into the project directory and create a virtual environment to contain all of the dependencies.

 ```
 cd Banana-Collector